 - NEVER use a generator inside homes, garages, crawlspaces, sheds, or similar areas, even when using fans or opening doors and windows for ventilation.
-Deadly levels of carbon monoxide can quickly build up in these areas and can linger for hours, even after the generator has shut off. - Follow the instructions that come with your generator.
-Locate the unit outdoors and far from doors, windows, and vents that could allow CO to come indoors. - Install battery-operated CO alarms or plug-in CO alarms with battery back-up in your home, according to the manufacturer's instructions.
+Deadly levels of carbon monoxide can quickly build up in these areas and can linger for hours, even after the generator has shut off. - Use portable generators OUTSIDE ONLY.
+Keep them at least 20 feet from doors, windows, and vents that could allow CO to come indoors. - Install battery-operated CO alarms or plug-in CO alarms with battery back-up in your home, according to the manufacturer's instructions.
 CO alarms should be certified to the requirements of the latest safety standards (UL 2034, IAS 6-96, or CSA 6.19.01).
 Test batteries monthly.